American 20th-21st Century Coastal, Marine and Maritime Art

 Introduction

-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 20th-21st Century Coastal, Marine and Maritime Paintings: Resource Library articles and essays published 1997 -."
-Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 20th-21st Century Coastal, Marine and Maritime Paintings:" Articles and essays specific to this topic published in our Resource Library are listed at the beginning of the section.
 Clicking on titles takes readers directly to these articles and essays.
 The date at the end of each title is the Resource Library publication date.

 After articles and essays from Resource Library are links to valuable online resources found outside our website.
 Links may be to museums' articles about exhibits, plus much more topical information based on our online searches.
-Following online resources may be information about offline resources including museums, DVDs, and paper-printed books, journals and articles.
+Following online resources may be information about offline resources.

-We recommend that readers search within the TFAO website to find detailed information for any topic.
+We recommend that readers search within our website to find detailed information for any topic.
 Please see our page How to research topics not listed for more information.

 Determined to Paint: The Art of George W. Hallock; essay by Geoffrey K. Fleming (1/19/13)